yuvalmGS/gigaspaces-wiki-jekyll/xap97net/writing-your-first-caching-application.markdown

 - `\*/\*/myDataGrid` specifies that the client wants to connect to a cluster in which all the spaces are called `myDataGrid`, regardless of which physical machines participate in the cluster.
 - **`useLocalCache`** is an additional parameter, not shown above, which launches a local cache in the connecting application.
 This is necessary for the master-local and local-view topologies.

-(i) The URL above is used by the application to **connect** to the space (a cluster of spaces in this case), so it is called a _space connection URL_.
+{% info %} The URL above is used by the application to **connect** to the space (a cluster of spaces in this case), so it is called a _space connection URL_.
 This should not be confused with a _space start URL_, a similar form of URL which can be used to **start** a space.
 In this tutorial, you will not use a space start URL, rather you will start the spaces using the GS-UI, as described below.

 {% anchor notif %}